LoneDev6/Wiki-ItemsAdder/first-install.md

 ---
-description: How to install the plugin
+Açıklama: Eklenti nasıl kurulur?
 ---

-# ⚙ First install
+# ⚙ İlk İndirme

 {% hint style="info" %}
 **You should follow** this first configuration **on** your **test server** on your PC to **avoid mistakes** and too many restarts.. players don't like when server is offline.\